hantash07/learning-notes/Kotlin/03-classes-objects-constructor.md

   }
   ```

 - The code inside `init` blocks and property initializer are executed before the secondary constructor.
-As we know that `init` block is executed during object creation and object creation is done using primary constructor.
+As we know that `init` block is executed right after object creation and object creation is done using primary constructor.
 In short `init` block become the part of primary constructor and it is executed before secondary constructor.
 - Even if the class has no primary constructor, the delegation still happens implicitly, and the initializer blocks are still executed.

 - If a non-abstract or concrete class does not declare any constructors (primary or secondary), it will have a generated primary constructor with no arguments.
 The visibility of the constructor will be public.